softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-monitoring-vnf.md

               - install.sh
 ```

-The most important parameters should be configured in the zabbix server VNF descriptor example are: type, ConfigurationParameters, and the lifecycle INSTANTIATE script (install.sh) to install and configure the zabbix server.
+The most important parameters should be configured in the zabbix server VNF descriptor example are: *type*, *ConfigurationParameters*, and the *lifecycle INSTANTIATE* script (*install.sh*) to install and configure the zabbix server.

-For all other VNFs who will need to be monitored, a lifecycle event CONFIGURE script (zabbix_configure_agent.sh) should be added to install and configure zabbix agent as shown in example below for the iperf-client:
+For all other VNFs who will need to be monitored, a lifecycle event *CONFIGURE* script (zabbix_configure_agent.sh) should be added to install and configure zabbix agent as shown in example below for the iperf-client:

 ```yaml
     iperf-client: